niannianyouyu/RETI/README.md

 Author  : Yang Shen
 Version : 1.0

+Usage :
+Run the "run*.m" to obtain the results of different databases.

 This program uses LibSVM package.

 Chih-Chung Chang and Chih-Jen Lin, LIBSVM : a library for support vector machines.